 Also known as Paris or French Macarons, these bite sized morsels are a wonderful addition to any dessert.
 Not just for their sheer fancy factor, but also for their crisp outer shell and ooey-gooey center!

 In the recipe below feel free to try different flavors or fillings.
+We sell a variety of fillings and flavors at our Pink Cake Box Boutique.
 You will not be disappointed by this classic French confection!
 Bon Appétit!

 - 1 Cup Confectioner’s Sugar

 - Pinch of Cream of Tartar

 - ¼ cup Superfine Sugar

 - (Seedless Raspberry Jam, Ganache or Buttercream for filling options)

 Line a baking sheet with parchment paper – set aside.

 Pulse confectioner’s sugar and almond flour in a food processor until combined.
 Process for about 1 minute until very fine.